-At the end of the reference period, the Sub-Fund allocated 77.89% of its assets to companies that exhibited positive environmental and/or social characteristics and 59.69% of assets to sustainable investments.
+At the end of the reference period, the Sub-Fund allocated 74.73% of its assets to companies that exhibited positive environmental and/or social characteristics and 55.49% of assets to sustainable investments.
 The Sub-Fund did not commit to investing any proportion of assets specifically in securities exhibiting positive environmental characteristics or specifically in positive social characteristics nor is there any commitment to any specific individual or combination of environmental or social objectives.

-Ancillary Liquid Assets, Deposits with Credit Institutions, money market instruments/funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM are not included in the % of assets set out in the table below.
+Ancillary liquid assets, Deposits with Credit Institutions, money market instruments/funds (for managing cash subscriptions and redemptions as well as current and exceptional payments) and derivatives for EPM are not included in the % of assets set out in the table below.
 These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.

-Nb: EU Taxonomy alignment for those instruments considered to be sustainable investments by JP Morgan will be populated in the graph below once available and if applicable.
-The complete EU Taxonomy alignment of the fund is reflected below (in response to the question: To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?)
+Nb: EU Taxonomy alignment for those instruments considered to be sustainable investments by JP Morgan may differ from the complete EU Taxonomy alignment of the Sub-Fund as reflected below (in response to the question: To what extent were the sustainable investments with an environmental objective aligned with the EU Taxonomy?).